 Students who wish to work with me on my research team should have an interest in cognitive psychology and trying to better understand how people think.
 While my research spans multiple areas within cognitive psychology, the content of our exact project will be driven by student interests.
 My main research focus is on human memory and the factors that influence our ability to remember that we have already remembered something in the past so we can avoid repeating ourselves.
 Additionally, I conduct research on the relationships between preferred hand usage and various aspects of cognition, between personality traits and attentional control, and between our self-representation and the ability to remember information.
 The scope and direction of our project will be directly related to whether or not in-person data collection resumes on campus but will either involve behavioral data collection in the laboratory or online survey response collection.

 Dr. Christine McBride

 While my research team will work in the general area of eating behavior, the exact nature of next year’s topic will depend on the specific interests of the students.
+For example, this year my team is studying how simple changes in menu design might lead to more healthy food choices.
 I’m looking for students who are extremely reliable, inquisitive, and love research!